US teen undergoes rare heart-lung transplant

 According to Eghstedy, heart lung transplants are generally "a challenging sort of situation."
 Needing a donation of both organs usually means the patient is suffering more extensive disease.

-"In Spencer's case, honestly, he was at death's door," said Eghstedy.
+"In Spencer's case, honestly, he was at death's door," Eghstedy said.

-According to Sweet, Spencer was "really sitting on an edge," yet waiting for both organs, heart and lungs, can take time.
+According to Sweet, Spencer was "really sitting on an edge," but waiting for both organs, heart and lungs, can take time.

-For children, "it's generally very difficult to match a heart and lung or other multiple organ pairs," said Sweet.
-Kids are "growing and developing in the period of time after they've received the transplant and so it's important for us to choose lungs that are gonna grow with them reasonably well," he said.
-Unfortunately "there's not a lot of understanding [about] what factors go into that," said Sweet.
+For children, "it's generally very difficult to match a heart and lung or other multiple organ pairs," Sweet said.
+Kids are "growing and developing in the period of time after they've received the transplant, and so it's important for us to choose lungs that are gonna grow with them reasonably well," he said.
+Unfortunately "there's not a lot of understanding (about) what factors go into that."

-Another issue for doctors is the need to consider "the influence of immunosuppression on growth and development" when treating pediatric patients, said Sweet, referring to the anti-rejection medications organ recipients must take for the rest of their lives.
+Another issue for doctors is the need to consider "the influence of immunosuppression on growth and development" when treating pediatric patients, Sweet said, referring to the anti-rejection medications organ recipients must take for the rest of their lives.

-The "critical care management team did a great job supporting him until organs became available," said Sweet.
-Spencer was put on a ventilator and there was concern, "that would tip him over an edge," said Sweet.
+The "critical care management team did a great job supporting him until organs became available," Sweet said.
+Spencer was put on a ventilator, and there was concern "that would tip him over an edge," Sweet said.

-Once admitted into hospital on November 11, Spencer's condition fluctuated for weeks.
-Tensions ran high in the hospital and Ken Kolman's experience waiting for donor organs for his son had become "an emotional roller coaster."
+Once he was admitted into the hospital on November 11, Spencer's condition fluctuated for weeks.
+Tensions ran high in the hospital, and Kolman's experience waiting for donor organs for his son had become "an emotional roller coaster."

 The reason?
-Spencer's doctors -- who knew it could take 12 weeks to get a heart-lung donor -- had begun to explore other medical interventions.
-This included transplanting only a set of lungs so Spencer "could have something to survive on and then roll the dice on his heart," said Ken Kolman.
+Spencer's doctors -- who knew that it could take 12 weeks to get a heart-lung donor -- had begun to explore other medical interventions.
+This included transplanting only a set of lungs so Spencer "could have something to survive on and then roll the dice on his heart," Kolman said.

 Instead, he and Spencer made the decision "that we would wait as long as we could to get the heart and lungs that he needed to live ... basically push the envelope as far as we could."

-"By a miracle of God -- and miracle of organ donation -- all of a sudden on November 29, I got a call from the transplant coordinator that they'd found a donation for Spencer," said Ken Kolman.
+"By a miracle of God -- and miracle of organ donation -- all of a sudden on November 29, I got a call from the transplant coordinator that they'd found a donation for Spencer," Kolman said.

 The history

-The history of this special surgery begins with the heart, according to Dr. Thomas G. Peters, a professor emeritus in the department of surgery at University of Florida College of Medicine.
+The history of this special surgery begins with the heart, according to Dr. Thomas G. Peters, a professor emeritus in the department of surgery at the University of Florida College of Medicine.

 "The first successful heart transplant was carried out in 1968 by Dr. Christiaan Barnard at a hospital in South Africa," said Peters, who has published a book on the history of transplant surgery.
 Barnard's patient, at Groote Schuur Hospital in Cape Town, survived for only a short period of time after surgery, coming off the ventilators for just 18 days until he succumbed to pneumonia.

-"That heart transplant was the event that showed the world that it was more than technically feasible to transplant a heart," said Peters.
+"That heart transplant was the event that showed the world that it was more than technically feasible to transplant a heart," Peters said.

-The patient lived 17 days before dying, not of a surgical complication, but an entirely separate cause, according to Peters.
+The patient lived 17 days before dying, not of a surgical complication but an entirely separate cause, according to Peters.

-Meanwhile, though experimental kidney transplants had been performed in the early 1900s, the first successful kidney transplant was performed by Dr. Joseph Murray, who later won a Nobel prize, in Boston in 1964, according to Peters.
+Meanwhile, though experimental kidney transplants had been performed in the early 1900s, the first successful kidney transplant was performed by Dr. Joseph Murray, who later won a Nobel Prize, in Boston in 1964, according to Peters.

-Dr. Norman Shumway performed the first heart-lung transplant in 1981, made possible, in part, by refinements in immunosupressive therapy, Peters explained.
+Dr. Norman Shumway performed the first heart-lung transplant in 1981, made possible in part by refinements in immunosupressive therapy, Peters explained.

-"In the 1980s a drug called cyclosporin emerged and that drug changed the entire practice of immunosuppressive therapy because it could reliably prevent rejection in most cases," said Peters, who credits Shumway with finding this drug.
+"In the 1980s, a drug called cyclosporin emerged, and that drug changed the entire practice of immunosuppressive therapy because it could reliably prevent rejection in most cases," said Peters, who credits Shumway with finding this drug.

 Today, organ transplants are increasingly common.
-During 2016, there were 33,606 transplants, an 8.5% increase over 2015 and up 19.8% since 2012, according to United Network for Organ Sharing in the US, which serves under federal contract and brings together medical professionals, transplant recipients and donor families across the country.
+In 2016, there were 33,606 transplants, an 8.5% increase over 2015 and up 19.8% since 2012, according to the United Network for Organ Sharing in the US, which serves under federal contract and brings together medical professionals, transplant recipients and donor families across the country.

-Though it is more rare, a total of 4,614 heart-lung transplants have occurred worldwide between 1985 and June 2015 and of these 712 were pediatric surgeries, according to the International Society for Heart & Lung Transplantation, a non-profit professional organization dedicated to improving the care of patients with advanced heart or lung disease.
+Though it is more rare, a total of 4,614 heart-lung transplants have occurred worldwide between 1985 and June 2015, and of these, 712 were pediatric surgeries, according to the International Society for Heart & Lung Transplantation, a nonprofit professional organization dedicated to improving the care of patients with advanced heart or lung disease.

 Within the US, more than a thousand heart-lung transplants (1,199) have been performed since 1988, with a small fraction (199) of the total patients children like Spencer.

-According to Eghtesady, Spencer's operation was an "en bloc" transplant where the heart and lungs are not separated but transplanted together.
-In some cases these surgeries can take up to 12 hours though Spencer's surgery took less than five hours.
+According to Eghtesady, Spencer's operation was an "en bloc" transplant, in which the heart and lungs are not separated but transplanted together.
+In some cases, these surgeries can take up to 12 hours, though Spencer's surgery took less than five hours.

-St. Louis Children's Hospital had taken a risk with Spencer, but "it turned out that was the correct assessment and it went well," said Eghtesady.
+St. Louis Children's Hospital had taken a risk with Spencer, but "it turned out that was the correct assessment, and it went well," Eghtesady said.

 Time to keep up

-"I think Spencer's quality of life is going to improve substantially," said Eghtesady.
-Based on data from past operations, 80 to 90% of patients have substantial improvement in their ability to carry out routine daily activities, including walking and generally taking care of himself.
+"I think Spencer's quality of life is going to improve substantially," Eghtesady said.
+Based on data from past operations, 80% to 90% of patients have substantial improvement in their ability to carry out routine daily activities, including walking and generally taking care of himself.

-"He can now have a life," said Eghtesady and added,"the future really depends on how he does and how his body accepts or rejects the graft."
-Most often, it's the lungs part of the equation, not the heart, that causes complications following a heart lung transplant.
+"He can now have a life," Eghtesady said, adding,"the future really depends on how he does and how his body accepts or rejects the graft."
+Most often, it's the lungs part of the equation, not the heart, that causes complications after a transplant.
 Still, some patients have lived 20 years or so with a lung transplant, he explained.

 According to Sweet, all organ transplants are a balancing act.

-On the one hand, you must constrain the immune system so the organ isn't rejected and on the other hand you must not suppress the immune system too much or an infection will create significant difficulties.
+On the one hand, you must constrain the immune system so the organ isn't rejected, and on the other hand, you must not suppress the immune system too much, or an infection will create significant difficulties.

 For now, the team at St. Louis is monitoring Spencer for signs of infection and evaluating how well his lungs are functioning.
-"The hope is you'll beat the odds if you make it to 5 years and you'll be really lucky if you make it to 10 years," said Sweet.
+"The hope is, you'll beat the odds if you make it to five years, and you'll be really lucky if you make it to 10 years," Sweet said.
 "We like to think that children who survive 10 years are likely to continue to do well."

-Both he and Eghtesady say that the future is uncertain for Spencer, but the first year is critical and usually indicates whether or not a patient will do well.
+Both he and Eghtesady say that the future is uncertain for Spencer, but the first year is critical and usually indicates whether a patient will do well.

-"My hope and my prayer for him is that he's among the 50% that does well for an extended period of time," said Eghtesady.
+"My hope and my prayer for him is that he's among the 50% that does well for an extended period of time," Eghtesady said.

-"In the meantime there's a lot of research that's still going on to try to figure out if there's a way we can prevent chronic graft rejection so patients can live longer," said Eghtesady.
-"My motto is you just have to make the most of every single day"
+"In the meantime, there's a lot of research that's still going on to try to figure out if there's a way we can prevent chronic graft rejection so patients can live longer," Eghtesady said.
+"My motto is, you just have to make the most of every single day."

-According to Ken Kolman, Spencer's progress has been "phenomenal."
+According to Kolman, Spencer's progress has been "phenomenal."
 Before the surgery, Spencer couldn't walk up a flight of stairs, "even on oxygen, I would have to carry him up and down."

-"The other day he just walked a mile on the treadmill," said Ken Kolman.
+"The other day ,he just walked a mile on the treadmill," Kolman said.
 "I feel the curve coming where he's going to like pass me up and I'm going to have to huff and puff and try and keep up with him."

 Meanwhile, Spencer is thrilled to no longer need equipment.

-"After the operation, when I was able to start walking around, it almost felt completely different because it was so much easier," said Spencer Kolman.
+"After the operation, when I was able to start walking around, it almost felt completely different because it was so much easier," Spencer said.
 "I am amazed."

-Though his voice has been hoarse (due to the ventilator breathing tube), his throat does not feel sore and he expects his voice will return soon.
+Though his voice has been hoarse (due to the ventilator breathing tube), his throat does not feel sore, and he expects his voice will return soon.
 After the surgery, he had trouble with his gastrointestinal system, but now he's been told his recovery and progress are going well.

-"Better than they expected," Spencer Kolman said.
-For now he's going to the hospital a few days each week for tests.
+For now, he's going to the hospital a few days each week for tests.
 "I'm living at home in St. Louis until they say I can go back to Chicago.
-My dad and I hang out and watch sports together, movies...
-I'm catching up on school work."
+My dad and I hang out and watch sports together, movies. ...
+I'm catching up on schoolwork."

-As his father sees it: "Spencer is not a fighter, but a gladiator, thrown into this not by choice, but by necessity for survival."
+As his father sees it: "Spencer is not a fighter but a gladiator, thrown into this not by choice but by necessity for survival."

 Finally, the time has come for this gladiator to keep up.